iTec-Inc/The-Bot-iOX-Project/README.md

 	cd (folder_name_here)
 	```
   Remember to replace folder_name_here with your folder name.
+4. Then type "npm install"

-4. Then type "npm index.js"
+5. Then type "npm index.js"

 # You are done!